Altaair07/MozArt/README.md

     - Download the .apk file
       [![MozArts Logo](https://github.com/Altaair07/MozArt/blob/b8fe31b59b5e71224092634a040a43ff4c90f005/MozArt%20Logo%20small.jpg)](https://drive.google.com/drive/folders/1ke2RslABL2mPb10eHTsabbJ3AnFnadme?usp=sharing)
       Click on the image to download the MozArt APK.
+    - If you download using the GitHub directory, you have to download Tflite from our drive link, press the Mozart logo then drop the Tflite file along with the JSON in assets /MozArt/app/src/main/assets
     - Install the app and enjoy the museums

 # MozArt App Features